-Here’s the story of how Code and Theory and the Bloomberg Digital team worked together to build an entirely new brand, product and multi-platform reporting model, in just six weeks:
+Here’s the story of how we worked with the Bloomberg Digital team to build an entirely new brand, product, and multi-platform reporting model in just six weeks:

 The goal was to build a politics site for the user of the future.

-Acting as one unit, lean teams from both Bloomberg and Code and Theory worked side-by-side for six weeks to build the entire site from scratch.
+Acting as one unit, our teams worked side-by-side for six weeks to build the entire site from scratch.